d-oliveros/es6-requireindex/README.md

 # es6-requireindex
-Requires the modules in a directory, with support for es6-style exports (aka `export default`).
+Requires the modules in a directory, with support for es6-style exports (aka `export default`), and the browser via webpack.

 If a module exports a default object, requireIndex will expose the default object as the module's export (instead of exposing an object with the `default` property referencing the es6 default export).